-5 Tips for Runners to Prevent Knee Pain
+17 Jun 5 Ways Runners Can Help Prevent Knee Pain

 Below are some great tips to guide you while running:

 1. Wear the right shoes.
 Finding the right shoe isn’t all about cushioning.
 Runners need to find a shoe that fits the shape of their feet correctly, as well as accommodating differences in width and arch height.
-Talking with a physical therapist and obtaining a referral to a local specialty running store is a great way to understand the fit you need.
+Talking with a physical therapist and visiting a local specialty running store is a great way to understand the fit you need.

 2. Improve Strength

 Runners should add core-strengthening workouts to their routine that strengthen deep abdominal and low back stabilizers, front and the backs of thighs, and muscles of the hips and buttocks.
-If you are uncertain about appropriate exercises for this purpose, stop into Body One for a brief consultation.
+If you’re not sure about the best exercises for you, stop into Body One for a brief consultation.
 We have a team of therapists who understand the unique stresses of running and how to prevent injury.

 4. Easy does it.
 Just because the warm weather has finally hit doesn’t mean you should start pushing those long distance runs.
 Give your body a chance to get back up to speed by starting with shorter distances.
 For those who run year-round, overtraining can occur from running long distances too often without enough breaks for cross training in between.